-The Crawford Australian Leadership Forum brings together 150 of Australia’s top leaders - 50 each from business, the public sector and politics, and the research and advocacy community - to address the major public policy issues confronting Australian policymakers, and the responses we need to have.
+The ANU Crawford Leadership Forum brings together 150 of Australia’s top leaders - 50 each from business, the public sector and politics, and the research and advocacy community - to address the major public policy issues confronting Australian policymakers, and the responses we need to have.

 The focuses on the geopolitical and economic issues of most immediate contemporary significance - both internationally and domestically.
 Discussions are designed to be practically focused, and directly relevant to the interests of business and public sector practitioners.

 Each session is introduced by international and Australian speakers who are world-class leaders in their fields.
 Ample time is allowed for fully interactive discussion.

 The limited number of participants and the thoughtful design enables every participant to engage fully in the debate to the extent that she or he wishes.

 The central challenge for democratic governments everywhere is to make good policy good politics.
 Australia is not alone in facing ever more intense geopolitical, economic and social policy challenges, but finding ever more difficulty in building the political and community consensus necessary to confront them effectively.